remilabs/cpc-2025/roofunits/problem.md

 ## Problem Statement

 Chuck the roofer has to convert between lots of different units during his day job.
-One example is the different ways his crew measures how steep a roof is.
-There are two main methods for doing this in Chucks crew.
+One example is how his crew measures how steep a roof is.
+There are two main methods for doing this in Chuck's crew.

 1. Use a measuring tool to get the angle of the roof off of horizontal in degrees (e.g. 15 degrees off horizontal)
 2. Use a measuring tool to find how much the roof rises over 12 inches of horizontal run (e.g. 5 inches of rise for 12 inches of run)

-This second method is expressed in the form X/12 where X is the height the roof rises in inches over 12 inches of horizontal run.
+This second method is expressed as X/12 where X is the height the roof rises in inches over 12 inches of horizontal run.

-Chuck needs to convert from one form to the other in order to coordinate between his crews.
+Chuck needs to convert from one form to the other to coordinate between his crews.

 ## Input Format

-The first line contains a number N which is the number of queries that you will process
+The first line contains an integer, N, which is the number of queries.

-The following N lines each contains a query that gives the pitch of the roof in one of the two units used

-- If the line contains a single floating point number x, it will be the pitch of the roof in degrees

-- If the line contains two integers separated by a slash (X/12), it will be the pitch of the roof in rise/run format
+The following N lines each contain either a single floating point number or a fraction, which is the query to process.
+If a query contains a slash ( / ), it is a fraction and needs to be converted to the number of degrees off of horizontal.
+Otherwise, it needs to be converted to the form X/12.

 ## Output Format

-For each query, convert the pitch to the other unit.
+For each query, output the converted pitch on a single line.

 For example, if the query looks like the following